BRIGADIER GENERAL JAMES P. CULLEN LEGAL FELLOWSHIP – IN CONJUNCTION WITH KRW LAW, LLP AND THE BREHON LAW SOCIETY OF NEW YORK

-The Brehon Law Society of New York and leading Belfast-based human rights law firm KRW Law LLP are pleased to announce that they are accepting applications for a unique and prestigious three-month summer internship opportunity for a current law student for Summer 2018 in the North of Ireland.
-The internship dates are flexible dependent upon the intern’s school schedule, but are about June 1 to the last week in August.
+The Brehon Law Society of New York and leading Belfast-based human rights law firm KRW Law LLP are pleased to announce that they are accepting applications for a unique and prestigious three-month summer internship opportunity for a current law student in Summer 2024 in the North of Ireland.
+The internship dates are about late May through mid-August.

 1. Cover letter with a personal statement demonstrating why you are interested in the internship